 When a patient is loaded into the Clinigence system the patient is assigned to the practice and based on the configured rules to one or more providers.
 Each provider who is active in the practice should have patients assigned to him/her.
 Only the patients assigned to the provider and who meet the other measure criteria appear on the Measure Detail patient lists for that provider.

 Note: If there are no patients assigned to a provider, Clinigence cannot calculate reports for that user and the provider name will not appear as an active (clickable) link.

-The Patient/Provider Assignment logic uses three different methods for finding relationships between patients and providers:
+The Patient/Provider Assignment logic uses two different methods for finding relationships between patients and providers:

 - Explicit Assignments

 - Encounter Assignments

 Each of these events can establish a relationship between the patient and the provider and mark the beginning of the relationship.

 Ending the Relationship